Linux Terminal Hotkeys

 4. Terminal Control Hotkeys

-• Ctrl + L: Clear the terminal screen, similar to the
+- Ctrl + L: Clear the terminal screen (same as running).

-• Ctrl + S: Pause the terminal output (use Ctrl + Q to resume).
+clear - Ctrl + S: Pause terminal output (resume with Ctrl + Q).

-• Ctrl + Q: Resume output after using Ctrl + S.
+- Ctrl + Q: Resume output after Ctrl + S.

 5. Advanced Command Line Hotkeys